-Postscript: On June 29th at The New Hope Community Church in Brentwood Tennessee, my two brothers and I will be attending the Freedom 30th Anniversary Concert.
-Many of the members of the band will be there to perform along with some special guests.
-I am beyond excited.
+Postscript: On June 29th at The New Hope Community Church in Brentwood Tennessee, I attended the Freedom 30th Anniversary Concert.
+Many of the members of the band were there to perform along with some special guests.
+Read the review of the concert HERE.

 Latest posts by Phill Lytle (see all)

 - The Ten Worst Halloween Candies - October 31, 2019